 CONTEXT and FORMAL AGREEMENTS

-There is no such thing as a ‘free improvisation’.
+Even though some practitioners use the term, it is useful to understand that in principle, there is no such thing as a ‘free improvisation’.
 Each improvisation always happens in a distinct context (space/people/tacitly agreed types of interaction, etc.) whether that context is named or not.

 The idea of ‘free improvisation’ doesn’t acknowledge the fact that always tacit agreements exist in a social context.